Prof. Petri P. Kärenlampi

 changing the strain amplitude do change the molecular reaction

-in a way which appears to fit the same linear relationship between
+in a way which appears to fit the same linear relationship

 strain amplitude and NFW content.